Volunteer at a community store run by Evelyn Community Store and Action Against Hunger partner Lewisham Homes

 With support from Barclays, we're aiming to help more than 2,500 people through food pantries in London, the West Midlands and Greater Manchester.

-And for many people – like those with Type 1 and 2 diabetes, the elderly and pregnant women – going without healthy food at regular intervals is not an option.
+For many people – like those with Type 1 and 2 diabetes, the elderly and pregnant women – going without healthy food at regular intervals is not an option.
 They have to eat well and they have to eat regularly.

 Play videoAction Against Hunger is supporting community based food stores around the UK